deconstructedAdron/deconstructed/README.md

 deconstructed
 =============

-The main web presence is located here.
+The main web presence for deconstructed.
+More information to come in this ole' README.md.